Sam-Osian/PFD-toolkit/docs/index.md

 ### The problem

 PFD reports have long served as urgent public warnings — issued when coroners identified risks that could, if ignored, lead to further deaths.
 Yet despite being freely available, these reports are chronically underused.
-This was for one simple reason: PFD reports are a pain to analyse.
-Common issues included:
+This is for one simple reason: PFD reports are a pain to analyse.

+Common issues include:

  * No straightforward way to download report content in bulk